 - Chuck the mushrooms in and cook until they release a little water and have reduced in size - roughly 5 minutes.400 g portobello mushrooms, 400 g chestnut mushrooms

-- Sprinkle the paprika over the ingredients and stir well.2 tsp paprika
+- Sprinkle the paprika over the ingredients and stir well.2 teaspoon paprika

 - Pour the stock into the saucepan and bring to a boil, then quickly reduce to a simmer.250 ml vegetable stock